themeteorchef/building-a-user-admin/building-a-user-admin.md

 Next, we create a new user in the database, passing the `email` and hashed `password` we received from the client.
 Finally, we update our new user with the role that we assigned to them in the dashboard.
 Last but not least for tidyness sake, we make their invitation go bye-bye!
 It's of no use to us at this point.

 And...that's it!
 At this point we technically have a working invitation and sign up flow and a way to manage our users.
 But wait!
 Don't get too excited.
-Remember that we've got a little bit of work to do in our router to make sure user's are getting sent to the right places.
+Remember that we've got a little bit of work to do in our router to make sure users are getting sent to the right places.
 Put your hard hat back on.

 ### Adding roles to routes
 Oof.
 This is the tough part.
 Your pal, TMC, got his butt kicked trying to figure this out.
 Fair warning: it's not perfect.
 The reality is that Flow Router is a pretty big paradigm shift in comparison to Iron Router.
 It's a great tool, but boy does it take some getting used to.
 Let's look at what we came up with for handling role checking in the routes to control access to different routes based on a user's role.
 First up: our public routes.